writethedocs/www/docs/guide/writing/style-guides.md

 ### Release notes

-Release notes exist to provide users with vital information needed to continue to use and benefit from a product, often related to new or updated feature releases.
-These notes should be brief, linking out to more details as necessary.
+Release notes exist to provide users with vital information required to continue to use and benefit from a product.
+Release notes content is related to new or updated feature releases.
+Release notes should be brief, linking out to more details as necessary.

 Consider the following when creating an entry for your release notes:

-1. What is the change/release?
+1. What is the specific change?

 2. Why did we make this change?
 Why is it important to our users?

-  1. Improvement in workflow or UI
+  - Improvement in workflow or UI
-  2. Consistency/feature parity
-  3. Expected revenue increase/decrease
-  4. Change in phase: Alpha/Beta/GA (Does this need to be called out?)
-  5. Policy/legal changes
+  - Consistency and feature parity
+  - Policy and legal changes
+  - Security

 3. What is the goal for our users who use this feature?

-4. When will this feature be available?
-Is it already available or coming soon?

-5. Do our users have all the information they need to move forward?
+4. Do our users have all the information they need to move forward?

-6. Is there an additional article for users to read to learn more?
+5. Is there an additional article for users to read and to learn more?
+Yes?
+Link to those resources.

-7. Would an image be beneficial to help users understand this release?
+6. Would an image be beneficial to help users understand this release?

-8. What stakeholders have to approve this content?
+7. What stakeholders have to approve this content?
 Does it require the legal team's approval?

 Release Notes Style Guide Resources: